platformsh/platformsh-docs/docs/src/configuration/routes/https.md

 If you need more hostnames than that, obtain additional certificates or a wildcard certificate from another TLS provider.
 Alternatively, consider splitting your project up into multiple Platform.sh projects.

-Your hostnames, for which the certificate is being generated, need to be available for the [DNS Challenge](#dns-challenge).

 ## Using HTTPS